Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

-Randomness is introduced in several steps of the model development process~\cite{Dodge2020}, notably in the splitting of training and validation sets, in the under-sampling of negative instances, in weight initialization of the output layer of the pre-trained BERT model, and in stochastic optimization~\cite{Kingma2014}.
-Our preliminary experiments showed that starting with different random seeds can lead to different results.
-For this reason, each experiment was repeated with different seeds and the predictions were aggregated with a majority voting approach.
-We have also investigated other voting schemes, such as at-least-one~\cite{kambhatla2006minority}, as well as filtering out experiments with low validation performance, but did not obtain better results.
-Preliminary results also showed that six random seeds are good enough to reach a stable estimate of model performance.
+Randomness is introduced in several steps of the model development process~\cite{Dodge2020}, notably in the splitting of training and validation parts, in the under-sampling of negative instances, and in stochastic optimization~\cite{Kingma2014}.
+The preliminary experiments showed that starting with different random seeds can produce different results.
+For this reason, each experiment was repeated with six different seeds, and the predictions were aggregated with a majority voting approach, which led to a more stable estimate of model performance.